-The dominant refrigerants currently used in Viet Nam are HFCs such as R-32, R-410A etc. HCFCs are still being used for servicing old AC equipment and in Industrial Refrigeration sub-sectors.
-With the phase-out of ODS, there has been growing interest in the application of flammable refrigerants.
+Currently, the dominant refrigerants in Viet Nam are HFCs such as R-32, R-410A etc. While HCFCs are still being used for servicing old AC equipment and in industrial refrigeration sub-sectors.

+With the phase-out of ODS, there has been growing application of flammable refrigerants.
 Following the Kigali Amendment concerning the phase-down of HFCs, it is highly likely that flammable refrigerants will comprise the majority of refrigerants in the medium to long term.

-HFCs are currently the popular refrigerants for domestic and Commercial Refrigeration sub-sectors.
-The refrigerants currently used in room ACs in Viet Nam are R-22 (for servicing), R-410A and R-32, while natural refrigerants such as HCs are not available yet at a commercial scale due to the concern over safety and related issues of standards and servicing technician capacity.
+HFCs are currently the popular refrigerants for sub-sectors.
+The refrigerants currently used in room ACs in Viet Nam are R-22 (for servicing), R-410A and R-32, while natural refrigerants such as HCs are not common yet at a commercial scale due to the concern over fire safety and related issues of standards and servicing technician capacity.
 With the current trend, R-32 AC will dominate AC in Viet Nam by 2028, while HCFC and R-410A refrigerated AC will be eliminated.
-But to comply with Kigali Amendment R-32 should start to be replaced by a lower refrigeration in the next few years.
-R-290 most potential alternative as of now, the R-290 AC should be introduced into Viet Nam market as soon as possible to support Viet Nam reaching the HFCs phase out target.
-R-717 and R-744 are the potential alternative refrigerants for Industrial Refrigeration sub-sectors.
-While HFOs (R-1234yf, R-1234ze, etc.) are the new generation of refrigerants which have a wide range of applications in all subsectors.
-R-1234yf is the current best alternative for R-134a in MAC.
+But to comply with Kigali Amendment, R-32 needs start to be replaced by a lower refrigeration in the next few years.
+Currently, R-290 most potential alternative, the R-290 AC needs to be introduced into Viet Nam market as soon as possible to support Viet Nam reaching the HFCs phase out target.
+As for the industrial refrigeration sub-sectors, R-717 and R-744 are the potential alternative refrigerants.
+While HFOs (R-1234yf, R-1234ze, etc.) are the new generation of refrigerants which have a wide range of applications in all sub-sectors.
+For MAC, R-1234yf is the current best alternative for R-134a.
 The blend of HFOs and HFCs can be used in the transition phase of HFCs phase out.

-Research and development of new refrigerants also should be accelerated as the current alternatives have many downsides such as being flammable (HCs, HFOs), toxic (R-717) and release persistent contaminants to the environment (HFOs release trifluoroacetic acid) (EFCTC, 2023).
+The current challenge is to accelerate the research and development of new refrigerants since the current alternatives have many downsides such as being flammable (HCs, HFOs), toxic (R-717) and release persistent contaminants to the environment (HFOs release trifluoroacetic acid) (EFCTC, 2023).